A Phase II, Multicenter Study of the EZH2 Inhibitor Tazemetostat in Adult Subjects With INI1-Negative Tumors or Relapsed/Refractory Synovial Sarcoma

 - Has a life expectancy of >3 months

 - For which there are no standard therapies available (Cohorts 1, 3, 4 and 5)

-- That has progressed within 6 months prior to study enrollment (Cohort 5 Expansion and Cohort 6 ONLY)
+- That has progressed within 6 months prior to study enrollment (Cohort 5 Expansion, Cohort 6 and Cohort 8 ONLY)

 - Has a documented local diagnostic pathology of original biopsy confirmed by a Clinical Laboratory Improvement Amendments (CLIA/College of American Pathologists (CAP) or equivalent laboratory certification